GameAnalytics/python-style-guide/README.md

 This enables package authors to specify what tools are required to build their package, through the `pyproject.toml` file, without having to implicitly require that the user installs a specific build system, like setuptools.

-Python packaging is (thankfully) a very active area of development in the Python community and you are strongly encouraged to use the latest accepted standards which, at the time of writing, is using `pyproject.toml`.
+Python packaging is a very active area of development in the Python community and you are strongly encouraged to use the latest accepted standards which, at the time of writing, is using `pyproject.toml`.

 You are free to use any build system, but most users will probably want to use setuptools.
 [This is a nice explanation](https://snarky.ca/what-the-heck-is-pyproject-toml/) of what the `pryproject.toml`